 This quantitative study was conducted with data collected from students through questionnaire in February 2022.
-The questionnaire consisted of two sections to determine the socio-denggraphic of travellers and travel characteristics by Universitas Trisakti undergraduate students.
+The questionnaire consisted of two sections to determine the socio-dengraphic of travellers and travel characteristics by Universitas Trisakti undergraduate students.
 The first section collected information on gender, monthly allowance, car and motorcycle ownership in the family, and driving license.
 The second section contains information about the mode of travel, distance to and from the university, travel time, cost, and the main reason for using a particular transport system.

 The questionnaire consists of several question types, both in the form of nominal choices and a scale.
 Due to the pandemic, the respondents were selected based on particular criteria.
-The population of this study is active undergraduate students at Universitas Trisakti who have attended of the lectures before the pandemic class of 2017 to 2019 only.
-Based on data from the Ministry of Research, Technology and Higher Education, the average annual students at Universitas is active undergraduate students at U
+The population of this study is active undergraduate students at Universitas Trisakti who have attended of a ne lectures before the pandemic class of 2017 to 2019 only.
+Based on data from the Ministry of Research, Technology and Higher Education, the average annual students at Universitas 28 isakti are 3000, hence, the total population in three years is around 9000.
+The number of samples was estermined using the Slovin formula, which also adopts the random sampling method.
+For a $\pm 6\%$ error margin and 94% confidence level, the minimum sample required is